kaneki0909/nmap-/README.md

             - -oN to output our results to a scan.txt.
             - -A to run an aggressive scan and retrieve information about OS detection, version detection and script scanning.
             - ![](<img/nmap 127.0.0.1.png>)
+            - use cat scan.txt to display the contents of your file for further analysis.

  _Note_  - When the service "tcpwrapped" is displayed it means that the port is being controlled by a tcpwrapper which is a software solution that provides additionally firewall features.
 The tcp wrapper monitors all incoming packets and checks if the node is attempting to connect is authorized based on various criteria specified